zigbee-alliance/distributed-compliance-ledger/docs/design/schema-compatibility.md

 ### Strategy for Non-Compatible changes (Not keeping backward compatibility in API)

-For changes that affect compatibility, like adding mandatory fields
+For changes that affect compatibility, like adding mandatory fields.

 **Description:**